-1st year students should meet with their Supervisor towards the end of Michaelmas term to discuss their revised research proposal (from their application for admission).
-Having reviewed their submitted proposal, candidates are expected to submit this to their Supervisor at the start of Lent term.
-Supervisors will arrange a Pre-Assessment meeting with the Postgraduate advisor and candidate in order to discuss the proposal's feasibility, framework and timeline to completion, during Lent term (11th-15th March 2024), and address preparations for the First Year Assessment
+1st year students should meet with their supervisor towards the end of Michaelmas term to discuss their revised research proposal (from their application for admission) You are also expected to discuss your fieldwork plans with your supervisor prior to submitting any papers.
+Having reviewed their submitted proposal, candidates are expected to submit this to their supervisor at the start of Lent term.

+Supervisors will arrange a Pre-Assessment meeting with the Postgraduate advisor and candidate in order to discuss the proposal's feasibility, framework and timeline to completion, during Lent term (10th-14th March 2025), and address preparations for the First Year Assessment
-By 29th April 2024 candidates must submit to their Supervisor a progress essay of up to 10,000 words, and they may also add a section of the thesis of up to 10,000 words.
-Candidates are also expected to submit their progress log, signed by their primary Supervisor, in order to show the methods training (and any other relevant activities) they have undertaken.
-The progress log also needs to be sent to the PhD administrator (phdadmin@polis.cam.ac.uk).
-Finally, the candidate must provide a timeline for the remainder of their research.
-This must include when and in what order the candidate intends to proceed with research.

-You are expected to discuss your fieldwork plans with your Supervisor prior to submitting any papers.
-In addition, if you are planning on conducting fieldwork in 2023 early 2024, you are expected to include a first draft of your applications for Fieldwork, Risk Assessment and Ethics, as part of the materials you submit for the registration exercise.
+By 29th April 2025 candidates must submit to their supervisor

+- a progress essay of up to 10,000 words. - a section of the thesis of up to 10,000 words (this is not however a requirement and is optional). - progress log, signed by their primary Supervisor, in order to show the methods training (and any other relevant activities) they have undertaken.
+The progress log also needs to be sent to the PhD administrator (phdadmin@polis.cam.ac.uk). - a timeline for the remainder of their research.
+This must include when and in what order the candidate intends to proceed with research. - a first draft of your applications for Fieldwork, Risk Assessment and Ethics, as part of the materials you submit for the registration exercise.
+If you are planning on conducting fieldwork in 2024 early 2025.

-The risk assessment should acknowledge the FCO advice for the country you are visiting and their intended control measures (a few examples from the FCO for the USA are hurricanes, terror attacks, violent crime etc.) Foreign travel advice - GOV.UK (www.gov.uk).
+The risk assessment should acknowledge the FCDO advice for the country you are visiting and their intended control measures (a few examples from the FCDO for the USA are hurricanes, terror attacks, violent crime etc.) Foreign travel advice - GOV.UK (www.gov.uk).
 More information about Ethics, Risk and Fieldwork can be found on the POLIS web page

-By 17th May 2024 candidates should submit all materials to their Postgraduate Advisor and Assessor including all Ethics, Risk and Leave to Work Away applications via email, (unless a hard copy is requested), additionally a copy should be sent to the PhD administrator.
-The assessments should then take place between 20th May and 7th June 2024.
+By 13th May 2025 candidates should submit all materials to their Postgraduate Advisor and Assessor including all Ethics, Risk and Leave to Work Away applications via email, (unless a hard copy is requested), additionally a copy should be sent to the PhD administrator.
+The assessments should then take place no later than 30th May 2025.